Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

   > [Info] Make sure that the number entered is within the valid range (10000-69999 for customers and 70000-99999 for suppliers).
 Otherwise, a warning message will be displayed.

 3. Enter a short name in the *Short name* field.
-This field is compulsory.
+This field is mandatory.

-4. Enter a company name in the *Company* field.
+4. If desired, enter the company name in the *Company* field.

-5. Enter a surname in the *Surname* field.
+5. If desired, enter the surname in the *Surname* field.

-  > [Info] Note that either the *Company* or the *Surname* field must be filled out to be able to create a new customer/supplier.
+  > [Info] Note that either the *Company* or the *Surname* field must be filled out to create a new customer/supplier.

-6. Enter any other relevant customer/supplier information in the corresponding fields.
+6. If desired, enter any other relevant customer/supplier information in the corresponding fields.

 7. Click the [SAVE] button.
 A pop-up window is displayed to confirm that the customer/supplier has been created.
 The newly created customer/supplier is displayed in the *Customer/supplier list* tab.